livingdocsIO/documentation/content/guides/editor/multi-language-content/index.md

 There are several important things to note in the example:
 1. the metadata plugin used is `li-language`, this is a core metadata plugin that enables multi-language
 2. the use of `li-language` **must be unique within a content-type**, i.e. you can only have one metadata property in a content-type that uses the `li-language` plugin
-3. the form arrangement uses a select box with the core service `languageSelection`, we strongly advise you to use our core metadata service

 Once you have the metadata field defined on the content-type, you also need to update your custom Elasticsearch metadata mapping with an entry as follows: